-We now review the concepts of experiments, then replications, and then simulation runs, concluding this section with discussion of the anatomy of a run.
+We now review the concepts of experiments, replications, and simulation runs and their anatomy.

 4.1 Experiments, Replications, and Runs

 A simulation project is comprised of experiments.
 Experiments are differentiated by the use of alternatives in a model's logic and/or data.
 An alternate part-sequencing rule might be tried, for example, in the model of a production system, and/or the quantity of various types of machines might be varied.
 Or the number of loading and unloading berths in a harbor might be varied.